 The connections made between parents from the same community are also very important both for the cohesion of the school and the wider community.

 The school also has a clear Christian ethos.
 It has been a Church of England school for much of its history, and has built up close links with the local church over the past two decades.
 These connections are further reinforced by the affiliation of the Free School with our local Church, St Mark's here in the village and children benefit from regular interaction with members of the Church leadership team.

 The teaching team are supported by 3 teaching assistants across our three classrooms.

 OUR SCHOOL VALUES

 The values of the school include:

 We provide a broad and balanced curriculum across the three age groups in our school: Reception, Year 1 and Year 2.
-We provide this curriculum in two separate classroom settings: Reception and Year 1 learn together in Pine Class with Miss Lock and Year 2 children are in Oak Class.
+Reception are in Pine Class with Miss Lock, Year 1 children are in Oak Class with Mrs Hardo and Year 2 are in Hazel Class with Mrs Jackson.
 Our small class sizes and teaching staff-to-pupil ratio enable us to provide a very personalised approach to teaching across all year groups which enables children to learn at their own pace and achieve their best results.